nenadradosevic/KNIME-workflows/README.md

 Dependencies:

-R program language needs to be ran in background of local machine in order to execute R snippet nodes

-Input data needs to be in txt and csv file formats.
+1)R program language needs to be ran in background of local machine in order to execute R snippet nodes 2)Input data needs to be in txt and csv file formats.

 User manual for: Workflow for machine learning parameter-setting assistance
 ------------------------------------------------------------------------------------------------------------------------------